MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Setting up company Internet information

 Microsoft Dynamics GP tracks Internet-related information about your company, such as e-mail addresses, Web page URLs, and FTP sites.
-If you’ve set up multiple addresses for your company, you can track Internet information for each address.
+If you've set up multiple addresses for your company, you can track Internet information for each address.
 Use the Internet Information window to set up company Internet information.